FlixFix/smart-coffee/docs/quickstart.md

 ```
     http://localhost:3000/
 ```
-If you can see the [dashboard page](frontend%2FREADME.md#dashboard), everything worked and the connection to the pico is successful.
+If you can see the Dashboard page, everything worked and the connection to the pico is successful.